webui-dev/website/server/docs/v_api.md

     str := e.get().str // As a string
     number := e.get().int // As an int
     status := e.get().bool // As a boolean
-    // Also you can use `json` module from V standart library to parse json
+    // Also you can use `json` module from V standard library to parse json

     // Get target element
     target_element := e.element()